Geometry in the Furstenberg Conjecture: Appendix II: Martingale Convergence Theorem

-{\bf Acknowledgment:} I would like to thank Professor Huyi Hu and my student Yuan (Jessica) Liu for for listening and helpful conversations on the initial version of this paper and pointed out some typos.
+{\bf Acknowledgment:} I would like to thank Professors Huyi Hu, Yun Yang, Wenbo Sun, Jiayu Chen, and my student Yuan (Jessica) Liu for listening, having helpful conversations, and pointing out some typos on this work.
+This work is supported partially by a PSC-CUNY Enhanced award (66680-54), Simons Foundation awards (523341 and 942077), and an NSFC grant (12271185).